Gasperino11/DSA_SummerCaseStudy_Group8/README.md

 ### This Repo

 In this repo you'll find three folders:
-- Notebooks: this folder contains the jupyter notebooks with our code
+- Notebooks: this folder contains the jupyter notebooks with our code along with any output from those notebooks
 - Data: this folder contains all the data we used, downloaded from the source
 - Images: this folder contains images of the output of our analysis